Skip to Content

 A 2024 update to the federal New Car Assessment Program gave car makers more points if they included technology to detect people, cars, or other objects in a vehicle's blind zone, but that technology isn't mandated — nor are low-tech design changes that can save lives, like simply making hoods shorter or shrinking side-view mirrors.

-That means that even smaller vehicles have growing blind spots, too — though, fortunately, they're less dangerous than mega cars.
+Even smaller vehicles have increasingly larger blind spots, too — though, fortunately, they're less dangerous than mega cars.
 The 2007 Toyota Camry, for instance, had 57-percent visibility in 2023, down from 61 percent in 2007; the Honda Accord, meanwhile, tested at 60 percent in 2023, down from 65 percent 20 years earlier.

 Those declines might be smaller, but experts say they're still troubling — and if regulators don't take action, some fear they could make roads even more deadly than they already are.